-In order for our Code of Conduct and Ethics (Code) to better align with our management's commitment to ethics and compliance, in 2013 and 2014 a team consisting of members of the Internal Audit and Legal departments collaborated to design a refreshed Code.
-The result of this collaboration is a values-based document organized around Denbury's five core values: Integrity, Teamwork, Innovation, Excellence and Respect.
-Our refreshed Code exemplifies Denbury's commitment to "Doing Right" in the conduct of its business.
-The refreshed Code is organized and written in way that better promotes employee comprehension.
+In order for our Code of Conduct and Ethics to align with management's commitment to ethics and compliance, it is structured as a values-based document organized around Denbury's five core values: Integrity, Teamwork, Innovation, Excellence and Respect.
+Our Code exemplifies Denbury's commitment to "Doing Right" in the conduct of its business.
+The Code is organized and written in a way that promotes employee comprehension.
 The Code contains numerous "What Should I Do?" and "Conduct Tip" aids, which provide guidance to employees on common risk topics.
-This theme was carried forward to Denbury's Compliance Hotline via a personalized URL (DoingRight.Denbury.com) and phone number (1-844-DOING-RT).
+This theme is carried forward to Denbury's Compliance Hotline via a personalized URL (DoingRight.Denbury.com) and phone number (1-844-DOING-RT).